 One way to soften the light is to use a diffuser; this will help reduce the coarseness of the shadows.
 The larger the light source you have available the softer the shadows look as the light has a much larger surface area, that combined with a diffuser, will help give you the “High Key” look.

-Here are the two methods of setting up high key lighting these are the Three-light Setup and the Four-light Setup.
+Here are the two methods of setting up high key lighting these are the Three-point lighting Setup and the Four-light Setup.

 Let’s dig into them.

-The three-light setup is where you place the key light up close to the subject, preferably at a 35 to 40-degree angle to the subject.
+The three-point light setup is where you place the key light up close to the subject, preferably at a 35 to 40-degree angle to the subject.

 Then place the two supporting lights around two feet back and have them angled similar to the key light.
-These should be much stronger than the key lights so they can overexpose and glow out this area.
+These should be much stronger than the key lights so they can overexpose this area.

 There should be absolutely no shadows now; if there is, you need to modify your key light until it sits correctly and produces soft shadows.